eiar-club/writing/source/grimoire-zero/a-journal-of-nothing/summer/everyone-but-me-is-you.md

 ---
-title: Everyone But Me Is You
+title: EVERYONE BUT ME IS YOU
 tags:
   - everyone but me is you
   - a journal of nothing